grisuno/LazyOwn/README.md

     - The command executed within the tmux session must be valid and accessible in the current environment.

+## get_xml
+Retrieves a list of XML files from the specified directory.

+Args:
+    directory (str): The directory to search for XML files.

+Returns:
+    list: A list of XML filenames found in the specified directory.

+## get_domain_from_xml
+Extrae el primer dominio o dirección IP de un archivo XML de un escaneo Nmap.

 ## wrapper
 internal wrapper of internal function to implement multiples rhost to operate.